Visit the institution website for COVID‑19 updates

 The course is based on the firm belief that history is a relevant, exciting subject to teach and does not consist of transmitting a mass of information to pupils who then memorise and regurgitate it.
 The course has a practical emphasis and will introduce you to a range of approaches to teaching history, so enabling you to develop your own teaching style.

-There are three integrated components: the concurrent course, the diagnostic teaching practice and the main teaching practice.
+There are three integrated components: the concurrent course, the preliminary teaching practice and the main teaching practice.
 The concurrent course, undertaken in the two teaching practice schools, consists of three days of school-based work and two days of university-based work.
 These two elements fully complement each other and the work undertaken as part of the university-based history method course is applied during the school visits and teaching practices.

 Structure and Assessment